gitmachtl/cardano-signer/README.md

 * **1.17.0**
   #### General
      - Now using NODE.JS v18
+     - Updated all dependencies to the latest versions

   #### New Hash mode to Canonize & Hash Governance Metadata
      - hash governance metadata following CIP-100, CIP-108, CIP-119 standard via the new `hash --cip100` option